plp13/qman/man/qman.1.md

 # SIGNALS

-Upon receiving **SIGUSR1**, the program interrupts its operation and attempts to locate parse a configuration file, using the process outlined in **CONFIGURATION**.
+Upon receiving **SIGUSR1**, the program interrupts its operation and attempts to locate and parse a configuration file, using the process outlined in **CONFIGURATION**.

 # EXIT STATUS